 The long answer is that your genetic structure makes you who you are.
 The DNA that your parents pass on to you dictates your physical and behavioral traits.
 If they have alcohol use disorders, then you have a risk of developing a drinking problem too.
-This risk is higher than for someone whose parents don’t have alcohol problems.
+This risk is higher than for someone whose parents do not have alcohol addiction problems.

 Which Genes Cause Alcohol Addiction?

-Unfortunately, hundreds of genes can increase your risk for alcohol use disorder.
+Unfortunately, hundreds of genes can increase your risk of alcohol use disorder.
 Experts have trouble identifying the genes because each one has a small role.
-However, they’ve found that certain gene combinations have a strong connection with drinking problems.
+However, they have found that certain gene combinations have a strong connection with drinking problems.